KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `server` instructs the daemon to accept json-rpc commands.
 It is enabled by default.

+#### :pushpin: Examples:

-> Using server as a runtime parameter:
+Using server as a runtime parameter:

 ```
   komodod -server=1
 ```

-> Using server as a default value in the coin's .conf file:
+Using server as a default value in the coin's .conf file:

 ```
   server=1